kostasKar/logoMor/README.md

 ## Technologies

-Logo interpreter in vanilla JavaScript
+Interpreter written from scratch in vanilla JavaScript
 UI in HTML5 and CSS3
 p5.js and WebGL hardware accelerated rendering
 CodeMirror with custom mode